akki1306/statistics/README.md

 ## General Description

-API is supposed to calculate real-time statistics summary based on transaction data records received for the last 60 seconds.
+API is supposed to calculate real-time statistics summary based on tick data records received for the last 60 seconds.
 Calculation of statistic is made in constant time and memory (O(1)).

 ### Steps to Build